Book Clubs

 To me, every letter does seem like a story all its own, even Sam’s brief postcard from Somewhere, Iowa.
 But that’s what novels are—a collection of stories threaded together to give us a tapestry of twists and turns and the totality of a moment or a lifetime.
 Sam, Richard, and Pete give us the first seven years of their unexpected friendship with a lot to unpack about their lives, in solo and in their long-distance trio.

-1. We learn right away they have very different personalities.
-Aside from the painting Three Guesses, what truly connects them and keeps them communicating?
+1. Aside from the painting, Three Guesses, what truly connects this trio and keeps them communicating, especially with such varied personalities?
 What are they each giving to and getting from this correspondence?

-7. What do letters give us—written, sealed, stamped, mailed, read—that we might not get with in-person visits, phone calls, emails, and texts?
+9. What do letters give us that we might not get with in-person visits, phone calls, emails, and texts?

 Check out this Three Guesses Book Club Discussion Guide from the best crew ever from The Worst Book Club Ever in Western Kentucky.